 What was your path to becoming a therapist?

-My path to becoming a licensed clinical social worker was linear.
+My path to becoming a Licensed Clinical Social Worker was linear.
 I have always had a desire to connect with others, and working as a therapist allows me to build connections while empowering people to become the best versions of themselves.
-I have worked in a variety of settings, including elementary and middle schools, residential treatment, and home-based therapy.
-I also have experience with teletherapy, providing virtual care to adults, children, and families.
-I have worked with individuals with a wide range of challenges, including anxiety, depression, trauma, ADHD, anger and aggression, and stress-related issues.
-My practice is psychodynamically-informed, which means it’s based on the idea that our personalities are strongly influenced by our childhood experiences.
-I believe that therapy provides individuals with an opportunity to have corrective emotional experiences by forming a healthy, trusting relationship with a warm, nonjudgmental professional.
+I have worked in a variety of settings including elementary and middle schools, residential treatment, and home-based therapy.
+I also have experience with psychotherapy and teletherapy, providing care to adults, children and families.
+I have worked with individuals with a wide range of challenges including anxiety, depression, trauma, ADHD, anger and aggression, and stress-related issues.
+My practice is psychodynamically informed, which focuses on helping people understand the unknown or unconscious motivations behind difficult feelings and behaviors.
+I believe that therapy provides individuals with a safe place to show up exactly as they are, and to have the opportunity to understand themselves more deeply.

 What should someone know about working with you?

 My counseling style is warm, interactive, and client-driven.
-I treat all people with dignity, respect, kindness, and an open mind.
-I strongly believe in the power of the therapeutic relationship and want my clients to feel safe and comfortable in sharing their feelings.
-All of our work together will be designed to meet your needs and meet you where you are at that moment.
+I strongly believe in the power of the therapeutic relationship, and I aim to create a safe, honest, and trusting environment.
+I treat all people with dignity, respect, kindness, and an open mind, affirming that you are the expert of your own life.
+All of our work together will be designed to meet your needs and meet you where you are in that moment.
 I will work with you to help you gain a deeper understanding of yourself, your struggles, and ways to make positive changes.
-My hope is to support you, empower you to use your voice, and walk alongside you through your healing process.

 What do you do to continue learning and building competencies as a provider?

 I am a firm believer in lifelong learning.
 This means consistently gaining knowledge through training and courses, but it can also look like gaining knowledge in unforeseen places, such as books, podcasts, social media, articles, and travel.
 One of my favorite ways to learn is from interactions with others.
-My clients are constantly teaching me new things about humanity and how to be a better therapist.
+My clients are constantly teaching me new things, both about humanity and how to be a better therapist.
+I am currently undergoing additional training at The Institute for Contemporary Psychotherapy, specializing in Psychodynamic Psychotherapy.

 How do your core values shape your approach to therapy?